alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

     2018/12/12 18:00:00 [INFO] total = 122286452 - 122286452 [100%] entry=437976
     2018/12/12 18:00:00 [INFO] restore: rdb done*
     ```

 -   Check the result:

-    From redis-port log records, we can find *437976* keys has been imported
-    into ApsaraDB for Redis instance.
+    In this example, we see in the logs that *437976* keys have been imported into the ApsaraDB for Redis instance.

-    And we can check in the source instance which is located in AWS Eleasticache
-    Redis instance via client tool **redis-cli**:
+    Let's check in the source instance (AWS Eleasticache Redis instance) via the client tool **redis-cli**:

     ```
     redis-cluster.*****.ng.0001.apne1.cache.amazonaws.com:6379\> info keyspace